 Dean Lynn R. Goldman

 In 2010, world-renowned epidemiologist, pediatrician, educator and former EPA regulator Lynn R. Goldman was named dean of Milken Institute School of Public Health at the George Washington University, formerly known as the School of Public Health and Health Services.
-In 2014, after the school's name change, she was named the Michael and Lori Milken Dean of Public Health.
+In 2014, after the school's name change, she was named the Michael and Lori Milken Dean.
 In 2010, GW President Steven Knapp noted, “With her breadth of experience in the field of children’s environmental health, public health practice and chemical regulatory policy, as well as her distinguished career in government, Dr. Lynn Goldman is ideally suited to lead our rapidly emerging public health school."
 Dean Goldman is a leading authority on many public health issues and offers her insights and point of view in an on-going series of blog posts for the Huffington Post.

 A Message from the Dean

 Public health begins with the basics of our existence—clean water, safe food, and breathable air—and continues through more complex and technical issues such as auto safety, vaccine development and distribution, infectious disease, maternal and child health, obesity, and health care reform.
 Public health impacts all of us: how long we live, the quality of our lives, our sense of well-being, and the health of our children and future generations.

 Right now is the best time in history to pursue innovative solutions to complex and thorny public health problems.
 While the challenges we face and the problems we need to solve are intricate as well as formidable, the tools and technology we have in our hands and a growing national and international appreciation of public health means that the winds are in our favor.